Nick-Burdo/angular-multiselect/README.md

 ####`it-placeholder`

-Text of firs button.
+Text of first button.
 May vary in accordance with the selection results.

 ```
 $scope.placeholder = function() {